Gen4: Understanding Data Transmission in Smart Mode

 • Impact: This feature is essential for detecting sudden or intermittent high-vibration events, even between regular sampling intervals.
 Data transmitted due to this trigger will have the msg_type set to “motion.”
 However, transmission is conditional on checks against the Smart Mode Threshold and Smart Skip Interval.
 If these conditions are not met, no ‘motion’ data transmission will occur.

-• Example: Setting the threshold to 3 (150 mg) will cause the sensor to wake up and evaluate data transmission if the RMS acceleration on any axis exceeds 150 mg.
+• Example: Setting the threshold to 3 (150 mg) will cause the sensor to evaluate data transmission if the RMS acceleration on any axis exceeds 150 mg.
 The sensor will only transmit data after confirming that the Smart Mode Threshold and Smart Skip Interval conditions are satisfied.
-If either condition is not met, no transmission will occur.
+If either condition is not met, no ‘motion’ transmission will occur.
+(Check Flowchart).

-• Description: This parameter determines how often the sensor evaluates and potentially transmits Time Domain (Raw) data automatically.
+• Description: This parameter determines how often the sensor evaluates and potentially transmits Time Domain (Raw) data after a Processed data transmission automatically.
 The value set here is a multiplier of the Sampling Interval.

-• Impact: This setting enables periodic transmission of detailed vibration data without requiring manual requests.
-The Auto Raw Interval controls the frequency of Time Domain (Raw) data transmissions, provided the vibration exceeds the Smart Mode Threshold and the Smart Skip Interval conditions are met.
+• Impact: This setting enables periodic ‘regular’ or ‘motion’ transmission of Time Domain data vibration data without requiring manual, custom or smart requests.
+The Auto Raw Interval controls the frequency of potential Time Domain (Raw) data transmissions, provided the vibration exceeds the Acceleration Wake/Interrupt Threshold-Motion (if enabled), Smart Mode Threshold and the Smart Skip Interval conditions are met.
+(Check Flowchart)

 • Description: This parameter specifies the network address (the MAC address of your gateway) where the automatically transmitted Time Domain (Raw) data packets will be sent.